APA Policy Guide on Aging in Community

 Advance Aging-Friendly policies in your community

-This new tool breaks down APA's six guiding principles for navigating the economic, social, and health challenges that can arise when communities when communities do not plan for the aging population.
+This new tool breaks down APA's six guiding principles for navigating the economic, social, and health challenges that can arise when communities do not plan for the aging population.

 Adopted July 18, 2014